jmarrama/blogSource/content/post/regular_route_fairview.md

 We summitted around 6:50, just in time to savor the incredible view all around us.
 We walked off in the dusk and made it back to the cars around 7:50.
-We were both exhausted yet giddy that a non-day of climbing turned into a worthy epic, ascending over 1600 feet and one of the most worthy routes around.
+We were both exhausted yet giddy that a non-day of climbing turned into a worthy epic, ascending over 1600 feet and one of the best routes around.

 ![](/images/small_IMG_4807.jpg)
 *Looking east towards the meadows.
 The picture doesn't really do it justice*